MyOpenCommunity/libqtdevices/examples/pdf/README.txt

 - archive files (in .tar.gz format) have been downloaded to examples/pdf/poppler/sources
-- the version numbers at the top op examples/pdf/poppler/scripts/Makefile match the downloaded source arhcives
+- the version numbers at the top op examples/pdf/poppler/scripts/Makefile match the downloaded source archives
 - the ARM cross-compiler is in the PATH
-- Qt is installed in /lib/qt4lib (ARM) and /lib/qt4lib.x86 (x86)
+- Qt embedded is installed in /lib/qt4lib (ARM) and /lib/qt4lib.x86 (x86)
+  (note: this must be the same Qt used to build Poppler/Qt, hence it's not possible to use distribution-provided Poppler)

 If that's true, running: